AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Performance/Defragment a disk to improve disk usage.md

 ## Prerequisites

-The ApsaraDB for MongoDB instance uses WiredTiger as the storage engine.
+The storage engine of the ApsaraDB for MongoDB instance is WiredTiger.

 ## Precautions

 -   We recommend that you back up data in ApsaraDB for MongoDB databases before defragmentation.
 For more information, see [Manually back up an ApsaraDB for MongoDB instance](/intl.en-US/User Guide/Data backup/Manually back up an ApsaraDB for MongoDB instance.md).
 -   During defragmentation, the database where the collection is stored is locked and read and write operations are not allowed in the database.
 We recommend that you defragment disks during off-peak hours.

-    **Note:** The time to defragment a disk by running the compact command depends on multiple factors, such as the data volume of the collection and the system load.
+    **Note:** The time to defragment a disk by running the `compact` command varies based on multiple factors, such as the data volume of the collection and the system load.

 ## Background information

 ![How the disk space is reclaimed](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3004180951/p55162.gif)

-If you run the `db.collection.remove({}, {multi: true})` command to delete a document from the B tree, the disk space occupied by the document is not reclaimed.
-If you run the remove command to delete a large number of documents, but write little data to the disk later, disk usage is reduced.
-In this case, you can run the compact command to reclaim the idle disk space.
+If you run the `db.collection.remove({}, {multi: true})` command to delete documents from the B tree, the disk space occupied by the documents is not reclaimed.
+If you run the `remove` command to delete a large number of documents, but write little data to the disk later, disk usage is reduced.
+In this case, you can run the `compact` command to reclaim the idle disk space.

 **Note:**